Skip to Content

 Acadia is small enough that you can explore a lot of the park in a relatively short visit.
 Give yourself enough days to sample everything; it’s all scenic in different ways.

-img 9467
+Img 9467

 Drive to the top of Mount Cadillac and take in the view of the Atlantic and outlying islands.
 Some people like to drive up here on clear nights for stargazing.
 Just mind the curvy road in the dark.

-the path around jordan pond is a mix of hiking trail and board walks with views of teh pond between the trees.
+The path around jordan pond is a mix of hiking trail and board walks with views of teh pond between the trees.

 Take the walking trails around Jordan Pond or Eagle Lake.
 Kids like hanging out by the shore of Jordan pond, looking for frogs and skipping stones.
 But pull them away because the trail around the pond is a scenic and very kid-friendly trail.
 We had more luck finding frogs on the shores of the smaller, less popular lakes and ponds around the park.